Blog · How Cognitor researches ETFs

 Step 1 -- Define the economic question

-Are you solving for broad US equity, international diversification, rates sensitivity, inflation sensitivity, or a thematic bet?
+Are you solving for broad US equity exposure, international diversification, rates sensitivity, inflation protection, or a thematic bet?
 If you cannot state the question in one sentence, no ticker will fix the ambiguity.
+The same ETF -- say, QQQ -- means something completely different to an investor hedging a rate-sensitive portfolio than to one adding pure growth beta.

 Step 2 -- Map vehicle to exposure